ruimarinho/docker-miflora-mqtt/README.md

 # ruimarinho/miflora-mqtt

-Run the [miflora-mqtt-daemon](https://github.com/ThomDietrich/miflora-mqtt-daemon) in Docker.
+Run the [miflora-mqtt-daemon](https://github.com/ThomDietrich/miflora-mqtt-daemon) in Docker with support for multi-architecture (amd64 and armv7).

 [![build status][travis-image]][travis-url]
 [![ruimarinho/miflora-mqtt][docker-stars-image]][docker-hub-url]  [![ruimarinho/miflora-mqtt][docker-pulls-image]][docker-hub-url]

 ## miflora-mqtt-daemon

-The miflora-mqtt-daemon is a bluetooth low energy to mqtt gateway enabling you to receive sensor information from Xiaomi Mi Plant sensors if they are away from your home automation server.
+The `miflora-mqtt-daemon` is a bluetooth low energy to mqtt gateway enabling you to receive sensor information from Xiaomi Mi Plant sensors if they are away from your home automation server.

 With this container, it becomes amazingly simply to setup a Raspberry or similar device running a container-optimized operating system such as HypriotOS and transform it into a low cost sensor gateway.

 ## Usage

-All settings of the miflora-mqtt-daemon can be dynamically configured via environment variables (thanks to _confd_) without having to create a new image or bind-mounting the configuration file.
+All settings of the `miflora-mqtt-daemon` can be dynamically configured via environment variables (thanks to _confd_) without having to create a new image or bind-mounting the configuration file.

 The environment variable are organized into four groups, as per the original configuration file: